This collection of things is mounted to the side of a work truck that parked in my local area recently. The clock really ticks.

 How about the “quitting time” part?
 How might you know when it’s quitting time for something that’s not working in your life?
 What are the signs that might help your decision making process about that?

-And, on another level, how do you know when it’s time to quit making your decision, and time to just get on with implementing it?
+And, on another level, how do you know when it’s time to quit

 (Do you find yourself often lingering around your decisions, questioning them over and over, or looking back over your shoulder at them, perhaps regretting or wishing they were different?)